top of page

 Understanding Weighted Blankets

-Weighted blankets are heavier than regular blankets, available in a variety of different weights.
-The weight is evenly spread across the body, creating a calming effect.
+Weighted blankets are heavier than regular blankets and come in various weights.
+The weight is evenly distributed across the body, creating a calming effect.
 This concept is linked to a technique called Deep Touch Pressure (DPT), which has been shown to help people relax and reduce stress.

 Weighted blankets are particularly beneficial for children with sensory processing disorders, autism, ADHD, and anxiety.
-However, they can also help any child who finds it hard to wind down or manage stress.
+However, they can also help any child who struggles to wind down or manage stress.

 Improved Sleep Quality

-One major benefit of weighted blankets is better sleep quality.
+One major benefit of weighted blankets is enhanced sleep quality.
 Many children have trouble falling asleep or staying asleep.
-The gentle pressure of a weighted blanket calms the nervous system, making it easier for children to relax and fall asleep.
+The gentle pressure of a weighted blanket calms the nervous system, making it easier for children to relax and drift off.

 Research suggests that using weighted blankets can lead to longer sleep duration and improved sleep quality.
 A study published in the Journal of Clinical Sleep Medicine found that 63% of children using weighted blankets experienced improvements in sleep quality.
-Kids often report feeling more rested when waking up, positively affecting their mood and behavior throughout the day.
+Kids often report feeling more rested upon waking, positively impacting their mood and behavior throughout the day.

 Reducing Anxiety

-Anxiety affects many children, and can present as restlessness or irritability.
+Anxiety affects many children and can manifest as restlessness or irritability.
 Weighted blankets are a helpful tool for managing anxiety by providing a sense of comfort.

 The pressure from the blanket can trigger the release of serotonin, a neurotransmitter that helps regulate mood.
 A survey by the Child Mind Institute noted that 70% of parents observed a decrease in their child's anxiety levels after using a weighted blanket.
-Many parents share stories of their children feeling calmer during stressful times, like bedtime or making transitions between activities.
+Many parents share stories of their children feeling calmer during stressful times, such as bedtime or transitioning between activities.

 Sensory Processing Support

 For children with sensory processing disorders, weighted blankets can provide significant help.
-These kids may feel overwhelmed by sensory input, which can lead to discomfort or anxiety.
+These kids may feel overwhelmed by sensory input, leading to discomfort or anxiety.
 The deep pressure from a weighted blanket can help ground them, making it easier to navigate their environment.

 Using a weighted blanket can create a safe haven for children sensitive to touch or noise.
 For example, during bedtime, it can help establish a calming environment that reduces anxiety associated with settling down for the night.